rwapp/rwapp/README.md

 * Senior iOS Engineer
 * Self-taught career changer
 * Mobile accessibility consultant
-* My own apps are available in the [App Store](https://apps.apple.com/us/developer/rob-whitaker/id650521051)

 ### What's Next?

-I'm not looking for anything new right now, but I'd be interested in hearing from you if the role
-* Is for a mobile accessibility specialist and I still get to do coding
-* Is for Lego
+Please get in touch if you have an opening to work on iOS at The Lego Group.

 ## Writing

-* I mainly blog at [MobileA11y.com](https://mobilea11y.com) about mobile accessibility
+* I used to blog at [MobileA11y.com](https://mobilea11y.com) about mobile accessibility
 * Wrote a book [Developing Inclusive Mobile Apps: Building Accessible Apps for iOS and Android](https://www.apress.com/gp/book/9781484258132) published by Apress
-* I occasionally write on [Medium](https://medium.com/@r.whitaker)
+* A selection of old blogs is available on [Medium](https://medium.com/@r.whitaker)

 Here's a selection of my favorite/most popular blogs